 The Fashion: In keeping with the family feel that a backyard wedding has, it would be sweet if the bride wore her mother’s or grandmother’s dress.
 If that’s not possible, you could incorporate a piece of it into your bouquet, your hairpiece, etc. We envision the bridesmaids in neutral colored dresses with different colored cardigans of their choosing, and everyone carrying simple wildflower bouquets.

-Photos from Engaged and Inspired.com
+Photos of this elegant outdoor wedding is from Engaged and Inspired.com

-Photo from sweet occasions.com
+Photo of this backyard wedding from sweet occasions.com

 A backyard wedding or backyard cocktail party exudes casual elegance.
 The ideas are endless for a wedding in your own back yard or a friends yard, but please.... have a backup plan for potential weather issues.

-Photo from A Perfect Celebration.com
+This Photo of a backyard wedding with chandeliers is from A Perfect Celebration.com